simulogics/prosperousuniverse-docs/content/tutorials/planetary-projects/_index.md

 To contribute, open the project’s buffer by clicking its name under “Infrastructure” or its plot on the planet (in a PLI window).
 Under “Upkeep”, select “contribute”.
 In the new window, set the slider(s) to the desired amount and hit “CONTRIBUTE”.
 Your contribution will be listed at the bottom along with all other recently made contributions.

-As long as their upkeep is paid, the different planetary projects currently available will provide different kinds of advantages to a planet’s inhabitants.

 ### Chamber of Global Commerce (CoGC)

 A Chamber of Global Commerce can run a variety of programs to stimulate a planet’s economy.
 Open the buffer of a CoGC by clicking its name under “Infrastructure” or its plot on the planet (in a PLI window).
-In the new COGC window that opened up, you can see the CoGC’s current and upcoming programs listed under “Programs”.
+In the new CoGC window that opened up, you can see the CoGC’s current and upcoming programs listed under “Programs”.

 ![CoGC overview](cogc-overview.png)

-To vote on the upcoming program, select “programs / vote” to view a list of all available programs.
+To vote on the upcoming program, select “programs / vote”, which opens up a list of all available programs.

 ![CoGC programs](cogc-programs.png)